enasequence/ena-covid19-docs/submission_workshop/drag_and_drop.md

 - Register your interest in using this tool by filling in [this form](https://www.covid19dataportal.org/submit-data/viral-sequence-form), providing us with some basic details about your dataset.
 If the tool is suitable for your assign your use case, a secure key will be assigned to you and we will send a metadata spreadsheet template.

 - Populate the spreadsheet template with your own metadata.
+Please find a version of this spreadsheet populated using the example data we've used throughout this workshop in the `example_data/drag_and_drop` folder.

 - Log in to your upload area through our [uploader webpage](https://ebi-ait.github.io/sars-cov2-data-upload/) using your secure key.
 ![](../images/drag_and_drop.key.png)